isomerpages/enterprisesg-cpso/news-and-media/media-releases/_posts/2021-12-16-post-Elmark fined S$123,000 for selling unregistered ceiling fans and water heaters.md

 5\.
 We also encourage consumers to play their part by taking safety considerations into account when purchasing ceiling fans and water heaters.
 They should practise the following:

 a.
 Look out for a valid SAFETY Mark.
-Search through the Register of<br> &emsp;Controlled Goods at <a href="https://cpsa.enterprisesg.gov.sg/totalagility/forms/cpssite/PUBSearchCOC.form">consumerproductsafety.gov.sg</a>{:target="_blank"}
+Search through the Register of Controlled Goods at <a href="https://cpsa.enterprisesg.gov.sg/totalagility/forms/cpssite/PUBSearchCOC.form">consumerproductsafety.gov.sg</a>{:target="_blank"}
-to<br> &emsp;check if the product has been registered with Enterprise Singapore;<br>
+to check if the product has been registered with Enterprise Singapore;<br>
 b.
-Consumers are also encouraged to check if a safety alert has been issued<br> &emsp; for a particular product, by visiting<br> &emsp; <a href="https://www.consumerproductsafety.gov.sg/consumers/product-safety-alerts-and-recalls/children-apparel">consumerproductsafety.gov.sg.</a>{:target="_blank"}
+Consumers are also encouraged to check if a safety alert has been issued for a particular product, by visiting <a href="https://www.consumerproductsafety.gov.sg/consumers/product-safety-alerts-and-recalls/children-apparel">consumerproductsafety.gov.sg.</a>{:target="_blank"}

  6\.
 Consumers can report product safety issues to the CPSO at 6898 1800 or consumerproductsafety@enterprisesg.gov.sg.